scripting/githubpub/docs/api.md

 1. Just data.

-2. Markdown files with YAML-encoded metadata, returned as a JSON struct.
+2. Blog posts which are Markdown files with YAML-encoded metadata, returned as a JSON struct.

 ### domains